sillevl/course-software-engineering/POODR/designing_classes_with_a_single_response.md

 The refactoring makes the problem obvious. `Gear` is definitely responsible for calculating `gear_inches`but should not be calculating wheel diameter.

+The impact of a single refactoring like this is small, but the cumulative effect of this coding style is huge.
+Methods with a single responsibility have folling benefits:

+* **Expose previously hidden qualities**.
+Refactoring a class so that all of its methods have a single responsibility has a clarifying effect on the class.
+Even if you do not intend to reorganize the methods into other classes today, having each of them serve a single purpose makes the set of things the class does more obvious.
+* **Avoid the need for comments**.
+Comments can become out of date because they are not executable.
+Comments are decaying documentation.
+If code needs a comment, extract that bit into a separate method.
+The new method will serve the same purpose the old comment did.
+* **Encourage reuse**.
+Small objects encourage coding behavior that is healty for the application.
+Other programmers will resulse methods instead of duplicating them.
+They will follow the pattern in turn.
+* **Are easy to move to another class**.
+When design comes more clear and decide to make changes, small methods are easy to move.
+Small methods lower the barrier to improve design.

+#### Isolate Extra Responsibilities in Classes

 ```ruby
 class Gear
   attr_reader :chainring, :cog, :wheel